LilaShiba/bespoke-ai-tools/README.md

-# 🎃 Sp00kyVectors: Haunted Vector Analysis for the Living and the Dead 📈💀
+# 🎃 Sp00kyVectors: Vector Analysis wrapper for Python

-Welcome to **Sp00kyVectors**, the eerily intuitive Python class for **vector analysis**, **statistical computation**, and **sinister visualizations** — all coded to thrill and analyze! 🪄👻
+Welcome to **Sp00kyVectors**, the eerily intuitive Python class for **vector analysis**, **statistical computation**, and **visualizations** 🪄👻

-Whether you’re chasing spectral patterns or just need basic stats with dramatic flair, this library’s got your back (from beyond).
+Whether you’re chasing spectral patterns or just need stats from dirty data, this library’s got your back (from beyond).

 ---